Rushi2398/E-commerce/README.md

 ```

-All the methods after login will require the token generated after login in Request Headers.
+All the methods after login will require the token generated after login in Request Headers./n
 3. /products/ - POST METHOD
 Add a new product into the inventory